NeshHari/XMonad/README.md

 # An Informal Intro...
 Pardon the informality in this introduction.
 If you are reading this you probably already know what [XMonad](https://xmonad.org/) is.
 Well if you don't, its a dynamic tiling window manager (WM) for [X Windows System (X11)](https://wiki.archlinux.org/title/xorg) that is written, configured, and fully extensible in Haskell (sincere apologies for the somewhat plagiarised description).
 Anyways, the point is, its Haskell: the preeminent reason for staying clear of this WM.
 Regardless, its one that you should be using.
 At the expense of my blood, sweat, and tears (quite literally), I present a **living document** to reduce your resistance in adopting XMonad as your daily driver.
 Everything required to get an aesthetic and advanced user-specific workflow is broken into smaller, consumable chunks below.

-## What's Covered
+## What's Covered (docs-wise)
 *Note: Completed sections are ticked.
 Rest can be assumed to be WIP.* ✓
 - Haskell Language Server Integration With Neovim ✓
 - The Fundamentals of Modularisation ✓
-- Multi-Monitor and Hotplugging Support
+- Multi-Monitor and Hot Plugging Support
 - Polybar As Your Statusbar
-- Hyper Key Support
+- Hyper Key Support ✓
 - Other Notable Implementations:
-    - ResizableTile (Tall and Resizable)
+    - ResizableTile (Tall and Resizable, and Possible Grid Replacement)
     - PerScreen (Different Layouts for Varied Screen Dimensions)
     - SubLayouts (Custom Tabs) & Window Navigation
     - CycleWS (Cycling Through Workspaces and Screens)
     - EasyMotion (Focus and Kill Any Visible Window)
-    - Rescreen (Monitor Hotplugging)
+    - Rescreen (Monitor Hot Plugging)
     - WindowedFullscreen (Chromium Support)
     - Scratchpads (Quick Commands, Spotify, Glava)
     - ShowWMName (Display Workspace Name When Switching Workspaces)